puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/es-ES/microsoft-edge-policies.md

   [Volver al principio](#microsoft-edge:-directivas)

   ### InsecureContentAllowedForUrls
-  #### Allow insecure content on specified sites
+  #### Permitir contenido no seguro en sitios especificados
   >Versiones admitidas: Microsoft Edge en Windows y Mac desde la versión 80 o posterior

   #### Descripción
-  Create a list of URL patterns to specify sites that can display insecure mixed content (that is, HTTP content on HTTPS sites.)
+  Allows you to set a list of url patterns that specify sites which are allowed to display blockable (i.e. active) mixed content (i.e. HTTP content on HTTPS sites) and for which optionally blockable mixed content upgrades will be disabled.

-If this policy isn’t set, insecure mixed content will be blocked.
-However, users can set exceptions to allow insecure mixed content for specific sites.
+If this policy is left not set blockable mixed content will be blocked and optionally blockable mixed content will be upgraded, and users will be allowed to set exceptions to allow it for specific sites.

   #### Características admitidas:
   - Puede ser obligatorio: Sí